HOME SHARE LIVING

 If you complete the contact form, we will use your personal data to facilitate responding to the enquiry you send.
 We may contact you direct using the details you supply in order to respond to any enquiry you send.

-In order to support our services Home Share Living requires a database of householder and homesharer personal data containing historical information as well as current resourcing requirements.
-To accurately maintain, expand and develop our business, we need to record the personal data of prospective candidates and client contacts.
+In order to support our services Home Share Living requires a database of Householder and Homesharer personal data containing historical information as well as current resourcing requirements.
+To accurately maintain, expand and develop our business, we need to record the personal data of prospective Householders and Homesharers.

 We use the Device Information that we collect to help us screen for potential risk, and more generally to improve and optimise our Site (for example, by generating analytics about how our customers browse and interact with the Site, and to assess the success of our marketing and advertising campaigns).